tillbiskup/radiometry/docs/audience.rst

 Synchrotron radiometry people at PTB Berlin
 ===========================================

 The radiometry package currently primarily addresses **radiometry** people working at the synchrotron beamlines at BESSY-II and MLS in Berlin operated by the German National Metrology Institute, the `Physikalisch-Technische Bundesanstalt (PTB) <https://www.ptb.de/>`_.
-If you are looking for a **data viewer tool**, aimed at conveniently inspecting data directly at the beamline, you may have a look at the ``eveviewer`` package.
+If you are looking for a **data viewer tool**, aimed at conveniently inspecting data directly at the beamline, you may have a look at the ``evedataviewer`` package.

 Motivation and general ideas